Ronald Ryan: After the trial

 Of the jury, two members held out the first vote we took, but 10 of us were sure Ryan was guilty.
 He was a bit too sure of himself in the witness box but the thing that decided us was handling the rifle which had killed Hodson.
 We had been told the rifle had a hair trigger, but when we examined it we found we had to pull it at least half an inch and use quite a bit of force."

 Eight members of the jury were experienced with rifles either in the country or overseas with war service.

 Gildea also said, "I don't know how much experience the judge and the lawyers had but we had had our share in the jury box I can tell you."

-When it was apparent that the Victorian Government was intent on hanging Ryan, Gildea contacted the nine other jury members he could trace.
-Gildea said that of the twelve jurors, three refused to sign petitions, one older man who was convinced of Ryan's guilt and the two who believe Ryan was not guilty.
+When it was apparent that the Victorian Government was intent on hanging Ryan, Gildea contacted nine jury members.
+Gildea said that of the twelve jurors, three refused to sign petitions, one was convinced of Ryan's guilt and two believed Ryan was not guilty.
 Two other jurors could not be contacted.

-Seven jury members, including Gildea, signed separate petitions requesting Ryan's death sentence be commuted to life in prison.
+Seven jury members, including Gildea, signed petitions requesting Ryan's death sentence be commuted to life in prison.
 Later, some of the jurors came forth and stated they would never have convicted Ryan of murder had they known that he would in fact be executed.
 Gildea said "We didn't want the rope.
 If we had known Ryan would hang, I think we would have gone for manslaughter."